-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses the seizure of your property.

-Unless you have signed a security agreement or mortgage in favour of the creditor, before the creditor can collect on the debt, they must have a Court Judgment or order (re: debtowing) that gives them the right to collect on the debt.
+Unless you have signed a security agreement or mortgage in favour of the creditor, before the creditor can collect on the debt, they must have a Court Judgment or order that gives them the right to collect on the debt.
 If the creditor decides to collect on the debt by seizing your goods, the seizure must be carried out by civil enforcement agencies or civil enforcement bailiffs.
 The creditor cannot seize the goods themselves.

 You may find some or all of your property removed immediately.
 More commonly, they leave your property with you and have you sign a document called a Bailee’s Undertaking.
 When you sign this document, you agree not to sell, damage or dispose the seized goods.
-If you do sell, damage or dispose of the seized goods, you are guilty of several offences and liable for punishment.
+If you do sell, damage or dispose of the seized goods, you are guilty of several criminal offences and liable for punishment.

 Valid objections to the seizure may be that the goods are worth more than the debt, the goods are exempt from seizure or the goods belong to someone else.
 Clearly state the reasons for your objection or it may be considered void.
 The proceedings for the seizure will stop when you file the Notice of Objection.
-At the hearing, you may justify your objection to the removal and sale of the goods.
+At the hearing, you will be required to justify your objection to the removal and sale of the goods.
 If you cannot justify the objection, the sale will proceed.